 Growth factor production from yeast

 Currently recombinant growth factors are the largest economic bottleneck for producing cultivated fat within price ranges comparable to that of traditional fat cultivation.
 As a solution, yeast was investigated as an expression system to produce the same growth factors.
 However, this option is not currently included in the proposed design, due to the complexity of implementing yeast in bioprocess and the need for pilot-scale research before implementation.
 The complexity of implementing yeast stems from the need of having either a separate production line for growth factor production or a co-culture system of yeast and ADSCs.
-Also, the objective of this project is to keep the product with limited Genetic Modification GM, which likely would not be the case if yeast were to be implemented.
+Also, the objective of this project is to keep the product with limited Genetic Modification (GM), which likely would not be the case if yeast were to be implemented.

 Although yeast is currently not implemented in the process there is a future potential if GM regulation changes and more research is done on a larger scale.
 Yeast being an eukaryote itself, has similar post translation modifications (PTM) with ADSCs and hence would be an ideal expression system to produce the appropriate growth factors.
 Pichia pastoris (P. pastoris) can be cultured to very high cell densities with just minimal media, and previous studies show that these species have been used to produce GFs and EGF or overexpress FGF2 by porcine ADSCs (Liu et al., 2005; Sedlář et al., 2021; Eissazadeh et al., 2017).
 Additionally, Pichia pink (P. pink), a commercially available expression system with 100% genetic similarity to P. pastoris, has been previously utilized to overexpress PDGF-BB (Babavalian et al., 2016; Thermo Fisher Scientific, n.d.).